vippsas/vipps-developers/common-topics/landing-page.md

 will be made by another user.
 The landing page makes this possible, since the phone number can be changed.
 A typical example is one user that is below
-15 years old, and therefore cannot pay to businesses, will let another Vipps user complete the payment.
+15 years old, and therefore cannot pay to businesses, will let another user complete the payment.

 See:
 [Is it possible to prevent the user from editing the phone number?​](../faqs/landing-page-faq.md#is-it-possible-to-prevent-the-user-from-editing-the-phone-number)

-### Never display the landing page in an iframe
+## Never display the landing page in an iframe

-**Important:** Never show the Vipps landing page inside an iframe.
+**Important:** Never show the landing page inside an iframe.
 See:
 [Can I show the landing page in an iframe?​](../faqs/landing-page-faq.md#can-i-show-the-landing-page-in-an-iframe)

 This is applicable to: